-Boehringer Ingelheim is developing a biologicals development centre (BDC) within its plant site in Biberach, Germany.
+Boehringer Ingelheim developed a biologicals development centre (BDC) within its plant site in Biberach, Germany.
 It is Europe’s largest development centre in biotechnology.

-The foundation stone for the centre was laid in June 2018 and a phased opening is expected to begin in early 2020.
-Boehringer Ingelheim is investing an estimated €230m ($266.4m) in the facility.
+The foundation stone for the centre was laid in June 2018 and the plant was inaugurated in April 2023.
+Boehringer Ingelheim invested €350m ($384.6m) in the state-of-the-art facility.

 Details of the Boehringer Ingelheim site in Biberach

-One of the biggest biopharmaceutical manufacturing plants in Europe, the Biberach plant produces medicinal proteins and antibodies from the cell cultures of mammals.
+The Biberach plant produces medicinal proteins and antibodies from the cell cultures of mammals.

 The company’s BioXcellence unit operates a pilot plant and two large-scale manufacturing plants for contract manufacturing at the site.
 It offers an entire production chain that starts from DNA to fill and finish, alongside customised contract development and manufacturing solutions.